apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization-Views.md

 Any files found in that module can be overridden by putting them in the same location under `src/main/resources` in the CAS overlay project.
 The Gradle build script for the overlay has tasks that help get resources from the CAS web application to the correct location in the CAS overlay.

+{% include {{ version }}/views-configuration.md %}

 Views also may be externalized outside the web application conditionally and individually, provided the external path via CAS settings.
 If a view template file is not found at the externalized path, the default one that ships with CAS will be used as the fallback.

 Views may also be found using an external URL in CAS settings that is responsible to produce the full view body in the response.
 This URL endpoint will receive the available request headers as well as the following headers in its request: